Travel Times by Train in Italy

 Florence to Venice: 2 Hours 15 Minutes

 The Florence to Venice route is another gem.
-Two hours and fifteen minutes of pure comfort, and you'll go from Brunelleschi's Dome to the Grand Canal in no time.
+Two hours and fifteen minutes, and you'll go from Brunelleschi's Dome to the Grand Canal in no time.
 This is perfect if you're doing the classic northern Italy circuit.

 Rome to Milan: 2 Hours 55 Minutes